Fordyce, Arkansas

 Fordyce is a city in southeast Dallas County, Arkansas, United States.
 Its population has been decreasing since the 1980s when the town reached an all-time high of 5,175.
 The population in 2020 was 3,396, down from 4,300 at the 2010 census, and from 4,799 in 2000.

 The city is the county seat, home to the 1911 Dallas County Courthouse.

-Within Fordyce there are 19 sites listed on the National Register of Historic Places, including the Fordyce Home Accident Insurance Company.
+Within Fordyce, there are 19 sites listed on the National Register of Historic Places, including the Fordyce Home Accident Insurance Company.
 The town was named for Samuel W. Fordyce.

 History

-Before European settlement the area was inhabited by the Caddo people, whose artifacts are occasionally found.
-The land that became Fordyce was partially cleared prior to 1850 by W. W. Killabrew, an early settler.
-In the 1870s the land was owned by an African American named Henry Atkinson who sold it to Dr. Algernon Sidney Holderness for $118, who built the first sawmill in town.
+Before European settlement, the area was inhabited by the Caddo people, whose artifacts are occasionally found.
+The land that became Fordyce was partially cleared before 1850 by W. W. Killabrew, an early settler.
+In the 1870s, the land was owned by an African American named Henry Atkinson, who sold it to Dr. Algernon Sidney Holderness for $118, who built the first sawmill in town.